ritaguowu/SmartKids/README.md

 # SmartKids Project__Endpoint

-This Application for educating kids financial Knowledge from their yuong ages.
+This Application is for educating kids on financial Knowledge from a young age.

 This applicaiton is suitable for the kids who aged from 4 to 12.